catalyst/catalyst-frontend/README.md

 You'll be asked questions about your project and the build pipeline will be built according to your answers.

+> Note: currently only the Gulp build configuration is available, Webpack will be added soon.

 ## Storing configuration